DIYbiosphere/sphere/docs/guides/writing.md

 ## Menu
 The menu is set automatically.
 The only way to add additional items is to edit other entry pages and specify `host-org:` exactly as the  `title:` of this entry.
 For example, if 'Avocado Lab' wants to list _Projects_, an entry for the Project _Guacamole_ should be created and specify `host-org: Avocado Lab`.

 ## Header and logo
-To display a **header** image at the top of your entry, you can either save an image in the folder of your initiative with the name 'header' in `.png` or `.jpg` format, or add the 'header' key in the front matter with a link to the image, e.g. `header: http://linktoheaderimage.jpg`
+To display a **header** image at the top of your entry, you can either save an image in the folder of your initiative with the name 'header' in `.png`, `.jpg` or `.svg` format, or add the `header: ` key in the front matter with a link to the image, e.g. `header: http://linktoheaderimage.jpg`

 The same goes for the **logo**, which is displayed inside the infobox and when clicked links to the entry's website.